 the most important concept on the Word Gems site

-At the time of this writing, the Word Gems site conceals 794 documents; if printed, 10,000 or, maybe, 20,000 sheets might ensue.
+At the time of this writing, the Word Gems site conceals 794 documents; if printed, 10,000 or, maybe, 20,000 pages might ensue.
 Clearly, I’ve said more than I know.

 I no longer feel the need to add anything to this corpus of information.
 Especially, with this final chapter of the book, I ask myself: if required to choose one most important concept from the many gold-nuggets I’ve been privileged to see, what would it be?

 It’s is the “mind the gap” principle - introduced in the “Surrender and Acceptance” page, and further discussed in the “Zen” article, along with the “Just Sitting” writing.

 “Mind the gap” means that one perceives the great existential separation between “true self” and “false self.”
 It allows one to say, “I am here, the real me, reveling in a quietude of peace, and over there, across the divide, is the emotional chaos which, for so long, has been masquerading as my essential self but, in fact, is an imposter.”

 I feel there is no more important precept that one might possess to prepare one’s spirit for life in the next dimensions.
 Why is this?
 It is so because “mind the gap” means that you’ve not only accessed, but have crossed over the threshold into, the domain of the sacred soul.